-Where to Go in the Northeast: Bretton Woods, N.H.
+Where to Go in the Northeast: Bretton Woods, NH

 Where to Stay: Omni Mount Washington Resort

-Where to Go in the Mid-Atlantic: Pocono Mountains, Pa.
+Where to Go in the Mid-Atlantic: Pocono Mountains, PA

-Just a short drive from New York and Philadelphia, the Poconos is a popular and affordable three-day fall vaction destination for families living in the Mid-Atlantic.
+Just a short drive from New York and Philadelphia, the Poconos is a popular and affordable three-day fall vacation destination for families living in the Mid-Atlantic.
 In the Poconos, families will particularly enjoy outdoor adventures such as hiking, biking, rafting, canoeing and more.

 Where to Stay: Woodloch Pines

-Where to Go in the Midwest: Lake of the Ozarks, Mo.
+Where to Go in the Midwest: Lake of the Ozarks, MO

-The Lake of the Ozarks is one of the Midwest's premiere family fall vacation destinations.
-Located about 160 miles from Kansas City and 130 miles from St. Louis, the Lake is smack dab in the middle of The Show-Me State.
-Although you may still be able to enjoy the lake during the fall, the nearby Lake of the Ozarks State Park will invite families to enjoy hiking and biking, and you won't want to miss exploring one of the many awe-inspiring caves.
+The Lake of the Ozarks is one of the Midwest’s premiere family fall vacation destinations.
+Located about 160 miles from Kansas City and 130 miles from St. Louis, the lake is smack dab in the middle of The Show-Me State.
+Although you may still be able to enjoy the lake during the fall, the nearby Lake of the Ozarks State Park will invite families to enjoy hiking and biking, and you won’t want to miss exploring one of the many awe-inspiring caves.

 Where to Stay: Lodge of Four Seasons

 Where to Go in the West: Lake Tahoe, CA